kylemello/refinedstorage2/doc/architecture/decision/003-the-platform-api-module.md

 ## Decision

 Refined Storage will have a modloader-neutral (just like the common module) platform API module which addon mods can use to integrate with Refined Storage.

 Moreover, Refined Storage itself will use this platform API module.

-The module is named `refinedstorage-platform-api`.
+The module is named `refinedstorage-common-api`.

 ## Consequences